QEWD-Courier/Ripple-Qewd-MS/README.md

        http://www.myserver.com:8084/qewd-monitor/index.html

 You will be asked to enter the QEWD Management Password.
-You'll find this password in the file:
+You'll find this password in the file named *startup_config.json* within each MicroService directory.
+For example:

      ~/ripple/conductor-service-phr/startup_config.json